apache/flagon-useralejs/example/log-attribute-example/README.md

     return properties;
 }
 ```
 The above functions can be used in the below snippet to add the results to each log message.
+In turn, this snippet can be added to a custom.js script to modify core UserALE.js behavior.
+See the 'index.js' example in this dir.

 ```js
 window.userale.map((log, e) => {